CPD

 Architectural graduates and others, who are working towards registration, can also use the NZRAB’s CPD Framework.

-This is available for those with a recognsied tertiary qualification for registration as an architect (see Pathway 1), or those who have had a QEAP (Pathway 2) determination as a first step towards registration, or are participants in the NZIA Emerge Group / Graduate Development Programme.
+You are able to access this programme because you either hold a recognised tertiary qualification for registration as an architect (see Pathway 1), or you have had a NZRAB equivalency assessment as a first step towards registration (a QEAP Pathway 2 determination), or you are a participant in the NZIA's Pre-Registration Development Programme.

-By participating in the CPD for those Working towards Registration programme, applicants can further extend their architectural knowledge, engage with the profession and industry, and develop the professional development habits required of a registered architect.
+By participating in this programme, applicants can further extend their architectural knowledge, engage with the profession and industry, and develop the professional development habits required of a Registered Architect.

 To access the programme, please download and complete the application form.